skywalkerSam/timer/README.md

 # Timer
-A simple timer application made with React
+A simple countdown timer application made with React.